Skip Navigation

 Suggested reading

-In the meantime, there are a few suggested books you might like to read before starting your degree if you can.
-We don’t recommend rushing out to buy texts before you arrive but if you can pick some up second hand, borrow from a library or access online to read over the summer, we suggest:
+In the meantime, there are a couple of suggested books you might like to read, if you can, before starting your degree.
+We don’t recommend rushing out to buy texts before you arrive.
+But, if you can pick some up second hand, borrow from a library, or access online, we’d suggest:

 Three books to read before starting your degree